 All applications are processed on a case-by-case basis, but in general, repairs for upkeep such as roofing, siding, gutters that will keep the house in its current state or bring it closer to its original state can be "staff approved", as can things like storm doors or windows.
 Larger changes like additions, new door or window openings or new buildings will require consideration by the historic zoning committee, which includes some representatives from St Elmo as well as the other districts and design/architectural experts.

-Sarah Kurtz, the Historic Preservation Planner for the City of Chattanooga, has an office located at the Development Resource Center (1250 Market Street), and can be contacted by phone at 423-643-5884.
+Michael Wyatt, the Historic Preservation Planner for the City of Chattanooga, has an office located at the Development Resource Center (1250 Market Street), and can be contacted by phone at 423-643-5884 or by email at email@example.com .

-You used to be able to learn more about Chattanooga Historic Zoning and download project applications at:
+You you learn more about Chattanooga Historic Zoning and download project applications from the city website at:

-You can at least download the St Elmo Historic District Design Review Guidelines right here!
+You can also download the St Elmo Historic District Design Review Guidelines right here!